vhdirk/gnome-class/doc-internals/src/parsing.md

             Class {
                 name: Ident("Counter"),
                 items: [
-                    ... one InstancePrivateItem referencing
+                    ... one PrivateField declaring
-                        the "CounterPrivate" path ...
+                        an f member of type Cell<u32> ...
                 ]
             }
         ),